 between the market value per share and the offer price per share at the date the option is granted

-the employer.
-For clarification purposes, benefits arising from ESOPs not registered the
+by the employer.
+For clarification purposes, benefits arising from ESOPs not registered by the

 Commissioner are taxable.